24 September – 18 December 2016

 Beatrice Gibson is the last exhibition under the directorship of Krist Gruijthuijsen and the last within our 30th anniversary program.
 It is co-produced with steirischer herbst.

 1 February 2013 –

 Ian Wilson (b.
 1940, South Africa) is an artist whose work bears a powerful resemblance to the Kunstverein’s own mission: to explore the relationship between the viewed – or discussed – and the viewer, and the urgency involved in these interactions.

-To highlight his importance to the program, the Grazer Kunstverein has devoted a permanent solo exhibition to the artist’s work.
+To highlight his importance to the program, the Grazer Kunstverein has devoted a permanent solo exhibition to Wilson’s work.
 The show presents different works throughout the years as well as a permanent display of a commissioned and acquired Discussion.
-This discussion on the pure awareness of The Absolute took place at the Grazer Kunstverein on the 4th of May between the artist, current staff and previous directors of the Grazer Kunstverein since 1986.
+This discussion on the pure awareness of The Absolute took place at the Grazer Kunstverein on the 4th of May between the artist, the staff, and previous directors of the Grazer Kunstverein since 1986.

 ‘Discussion (Grazer Kunstverein)’, 2013